The note is written before the shift ends.

 An extension fills out the form the reviewer would have typed.

-The nurse dictates at the bedside.
+The reviewer dictates at the bedside.
 CareTrace drafts the note.
 The reviewer opens the admin dashboard and signs it.
 The extension, running in the reviewer's own browser, reads that signed note and types it into the EHR the same way the reviewer would have.

-That's why a pilot doesn't need an IT project.
-We don't ask PointClickCare, Yardi Senior Living, or Netsmart to open anything up for us.
-The note is ready, the reviewer signs it, and the extension files it into whatever web-based EHR your building already uses.
+Integration at pilot is simple for that very reason.
+We don't ask PointClickCare, YardiOne, or Netsmart to open anything up for us.
+The note is ready, the reviewer signs it, and the extension files it into whatever EHR your building already uses.

 How we handle security